Zoooooooop/Dash-Station-Abandoned-/README.md

   (3) Maint's should be big enough to serve as a place to hide and get lost in, but not big enough you'll never see someone again.
   (4) There is a well maintained hall with cameras leading up to the outer maint tunnel.
   (5) Some departments may contain tiny rooms with maintanence tiles.
 There should be ladders there but I never placed them.
+(G) Departments that are pulled backa  bit from the main hallway to support other rooms like dorms.

   Lastly I wanted to bring up the fact that departments may seem uber compressed.
   To some extent this is true but I left spaces between all departments for maint access.